 Super Mario-kun by Yukio Sawada first started publication in the early 90s and is still being made to this very day.
 Similarly, Hoshi no Kirby, written and illustrated by Hirokazu Hikawa, began life in 1996 and amassed 25(!) volumes before ending in 2006.
 Compared to the short-lived cartoons and handful of live-action movies we got in the West, that is a shocking amount of content.

 The Manga Mania releases differ in purpose somewhat.
 Super Mario-kun’s re-release is a single volume compilation of the author’s favorite chapters from across the series’ lifespan.
 On the other hand, Kirby’s Manga Mania release is currently on its 6th volume.
-Even stylistically these two series are kept far apart.
-Kirby’s books are in a glossy and cute whereas Mario’s is goofy.
+Even stylistically these two series are kept far apart; Kirby’s books are glossy and cute whereas Mario’s is goofy.

 I first decided to read Super Mario-kun, which was… an experience.

 There are many ways in which one could interpret Mario as a character—just look at the theorists who argue that he is secretly a psychopath—but Manga Mania goes in a very strange direction.
 The series adapts the plot of various Super Mario games, but reinterprets them as comedy adventures filled with the cheesiest of gags and plenty of meta humor.
 Mario and friends are reimagined as bumbling idiots who constantly argue and pull pranks on each other.

 My first impression wasn’t the best.
 Gag comedy can be fine, but Super Mario-kun feels like an avalanche of jokes.
 Many of these gags felt very low-effort and forced, or just outright weird.
 The book even starts off on a note from the author admitting that he might have gone overboard with the poop jokes, followed by a chapter in which a fish urinates “energy drink” on Mario.